Christian1984/vfrmap-for-vr/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=ED8RR2JTV9BGU)

+If you want to go above and beyond, you're invited to kindly check out my [Patreon](https://patreon.com/chrisvomrhein), which is another highly welcome way to show your support of and love for the project.
+You can find it here: [https://patreon.com/chrisvomrhein](https://patreon.com/chrisvomrhein)

 # Go PRO

 Alternatively, you may decide to "go pro" at a Pay-What-You-Want-Price!
 It's really your call!
 You'll unlock all features of FSKneeboard plus you support the mod development.
 Also, you'll make a 1-year-old and a 5-year-old very, very happy, as I can buy them more ice cream :-)